mattbradburyuk/mushroom/README.md

 ##Setting up an Ethereum node

-You have a few options for setting up an ethereum node for testing/ development
+You have a few options for setting up an ethereum node for testing/ development:

  1) Use testRPC, see: https://github.com/ethereumjs/testrpc